 Warm Sweet Potato and Pumpkin Soup

-- 3 cups sweet potato (yams) peeled and chopped
+- 3 cups yams (the orange ones) peeled and chopped

 - 2 cups sugar pumpkin peeled, deseeded and chopped